What's on in Whyalla: The latest events

 Tanderra Craft Village

-February 27-28, Tanderra Craft Village, Lincoln Highway, Port Augusta Road.
-Originally built by BHP in the early 1940's as a Singlemen's Hostel to house its Whyalla workers, Tanderra Craft Village provides a unique market experience.
-With a variety of stalls & shops selling a wide range of products, it is also home to several specialist craft & hobby groups plus the Steel Cap Gallery (BHP Museum).
-Free event.
+Saturday & Sunday, February 26-27, Tanderra Craft Village, Lincoln Highway, Port Augusta Rd, 10am-3pm; Tanderra Craft Village provides a unique market experience with a variety of stalls and shops selling a wide range of products, it is also home to several specialist craft and hobby groups.
+Stall bookings phone 0412 492 468.

 VHS the Video Hits Show